gustavomccoelho/Named-Entity-Extractor/README.md

 The final output is composed of:

-- A list of all named entities extracted and its frequencies for each class
+- A list of all named entities extracted and its count for each class
 - A corresponding wordcloud for each named entity class, as below (for class Time)

 <img src="https://github.com/gustavomccoelho/Named-Entity-Extractor/blob/main/data/output/wordcloud/wordcloud_tempo.jpg" width="500">